 Many babies get rashes between 8 and 12 months of age, when their diet changes.
 If your baby is constantly battling diaper rash, minimize consumption of acidic foods like citrus fruit and tomato products, says askdrsears.com.
 Also consider changing your brand of diapers, diaper liners and/or wipes.
 Some disposable diapers are more absorbent and fit better than others.

 Never use any powder on your baby if the infant’s skin is raw or oozing.
 Use a diaper ointment or cream and consult your doctor if it hasn’t cleared up in a few days.

 Some moms choose cornstarch or medicated cornstarch-based powders for parts of the body other than the diaper area.
 This can be particularly useful in humid climates.
 Use a light amount of powder in armpits, neck creases, leg folds and other areas, but don’t allow it to build up.
 Clean any powder in the folds each and every time you change your baby’s diaper.

 How to use baby powder

-If you decide to use powder, remember to select the safer cornstarch-based powder -- not talc.
-To apply, step away from your baby and shake the powder into your hand.
-Don't shake it directly on her or nearby.
+If you do decide to use powder, remember to select the safer cornstarch-based powder — not talc.
+To apply, step away from your baby and shake the powder into your hand, says Andrew Weil, M.D. of drweil.com.
+Don’t shake it directly on the baby or nearby.
 Then apply gently to avoid producing a cloud of powder.
-Store the powder out of your baby's reach.
+Store the powder out of your baby’s reach.